 In 2018, the S&P declined by 5.1 percent while the art market returned with 10.6 percent.
 Art may offer a cushion to your investment portfolio should the stock market be volatile, especially if global economic conditions shift quickly.
 That is why it is important to diversify your portfolio so you can balance out your gains and losses and still make money.

 Remember, investing in art isn’t something that you should just do because you feel like it or you want to jump on the bandwagon.
 It takes time to learn the ins and outs of the art market and know what you can expect in terms of art investment returns.
+Not to mention, investing in art takes a sizable amount of knowledge and initial investment money.
+Most art investors have to place at least five figures into their investment to see any return and that isn’t certain.

 When investing, it’s always good to look beyond the purchase price and allow a little extra since there will be certain fees that need to be paid.
 Be sure to compare the artwork’s performance to see if the fees are justified.
 The bigger the amount you can set aside beforehand, the bigger the chances of your art investment becoming a success.